SAP-samples/cloud-extension-sales-middleware/README.md

 a bug or have questions about the content.

 ## Contributing
-In case if you want to add some changes then your contributions will be welcome in the form of pull requests (PRs) - please submit in the normal way.
+In case you want to add some changes then your contributions are welcome in the form of pull requests (PRs) - please submit in the normal way.
 Thank you!

 ## License